+Quick Facts

-Quick Facts Dwarf mistletoe causes a serious forest problem in many parts of Colorado.
+Dwarf mistletoe causes a serious forest problem in many parts of Colorado.

 Hosts for mistletoe include most members of the pine family.
-The seeds of mistletoe are dispersed in August and early
+The seeds of mistletoe are dispersed in August and early damaged occasionally.
+Nursery and ornamental plantings seldom are attacked; however, this parasite can be introduced into an area by the planting of collected stock infected with dwarf mistletoe.

-September.